cs1302uga/cs1302-ce05/README.md

    ```

 1. Change into the `cs1302-ce05` directory that was just created and look around.
 There should be
    a Java file somewhere in the directory structure.
-For the `.java` file, write the path relative
-   to the `cs1302-ce05` directory and the fully qualified name of the class.

-   1. Change into the `cs1302-ce05` directory that was just created and look around.
-There should be
-   multiple Java files contained within the directory structure.
-There should be
-   a Java file somewhere in the directory structure.
 To see a listing of all of the
    files under the `src` subdirectory, use the `find` command as follows:

    ```
    $ find src
    ```

-   For each Java file that you fine, fill out a table similar to the following:
+   For each Java file that you find, fill out a table similar to the following:

    | Name of the Java file | Fully Qualified Name (FQN) |
    |-----------------------|----------------------------|